thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 <h2 id="using-it-inside-model-driven-forms">Using it inside model-driven forms</h2>

-The following examples use Angular's reactive form directives, so don't forget to add `REACTIVE_FORM_DIRECTIVES` to `AppComponent` as discussed in [this article](/angular/2016/06/22/model-driven-forms-in-angular-2.html).
+The following examples use Angular's reactive form directives, so don't forget to add `ReactiveFormsModule` to `AppModule` as discussed in [this article](/angular/2016/06/22/model-driven-forms-in-angular-2.html).

 <h3 id="binding-value-via-formcontrolname">Binding value via formControlName</h3>